 I am remembering again how challenging and important it is to teach good name writing from the first days of school.
 Why not ask “parents to be partners” at spring registration?
 Our FREE resources may help you!
-Kindergarten-age students, in classrooms or at home, represent a 4-year developmental span of fine motor and visual perceptual skills: Here are some of the ways wise educators integrate good handwriting practices for diverse learners.
+Kindergarten-age students, in classrooms or at home, represent a 4-year developmental span of fine motor and visual perceptual skills: Here are some of the ways wise educators integrate good handwriting practices for these diverse learners. –NE

 Joyful, Multisensory Teaching and Learning Is How the Brain Learns Best: Scroll to the end to download the set of 9 handwriting printables (all in 1 PDF).